Gilles-Lucien/Debuggez-une-application-React.JS/README.md

 Miscalenious :
 - fixed syntax in logo "font-size" vs "fontSize" etc.
 - Not asked in the task, but I added a "cursor:pointer" to the css list items of the Select component for UX improvement.
-- Added ids to sections for the navbar buttons anchor to work

-fixer les liens du navbar (ancre à corriger)

 Test added :
 - 4 test for Home